-- 18. The reasonable and prudent Rider 15 Vintage 2022 EE EMF billing factor for non-residential customers participating in Vintage 2022 of DEC's EE programs (or those not participating, but neither (a) explicitly opting out of Vintage 2022 during the annual enrollment period for that vintage, nor (b) opting out of Vintage 2024) is (0.1746) cents per kWh as shown on witness Miller's Supplemental Testimony and Exhibits. - 19.
-The reasonable and prudent Rider 15 Vintage 2022 DSM EMF billing factor for non-residential customers participating in Vintage 2022 of DEC's DSM programs (or those not participating, but neither (a) explicitly opting out of Vintage 2022 during the annual enrollment period for that vintage, nor (b) opting out of Vintage 2024) is (0.0023) cents per kWh as shown on witness Miller's Supplemental Testimony and Exhibits. - 20.
-The reasonable and prudent Rider 15 Vintage 2021 EE EMF billing factor for non-residential customers participating in Vintage 2021 of DEC's EE programs (or those not participating, but neither (a) explicitly opting out of Vintage 2021 during the annual enrollment period for that vintage, nor (b) opting out of Vintage 2024) is (0.0082) cents per kWh as shown on witness Miller's Supplemental Testimony and Exhibits. - 21.
-The reasonable and prudent Rider 15 Vintage 2021 DSM EMF billing factor for non-residential customers participating in Vintage 2021 of DEC's DSM programs (or those not participating but neither (a) explicitly opting out of Vintage 2021 during the annual enrollment period for that vintage, nor (b) opting out of Vintage 2024) is (0.0073) cents per kWh as shown on witness Miller's Supplemental Testimony and Exhibits. - 22.
-The reasonable and prudent Rider 15 Vintage 2020 EE EMF billing factor for non-residential customers participating in Vintage 2020 of DEC's EE programs (or those not participating, but neither (a) explicitly opting out of Vintage 2020 during the annual enrollment period for that vintage, nor (b) opting out of Vintage 2024) is (0.0068) cents per kWh as shown on witness Miller's Supplemental Testimony and Exhibits. - 23.
-The reasonable and prudent Rider 15 Vintage 2020 DSM EMF billing factor for non-residential customers participating in Vintage 2020 of DEC's DSM programs (or those not participating, but neither (a) explicitly opting out of Vintage 2020 during the annual enrollment period for that vintage, nor (b) opting out of Vintage 2024) is 0.0002 cents per kWh as shown on witness Miller's Supplemental Testimony and Exhibits. - 24.
-The reasonable and prudent Rider 15 Vintage 2019 EE EMF billing factor for non-residential customers participating in Vintage 2019 of DEC's EE programs (or those not participating, but neither (a) explicitly opting out of Vintage 2019 during the annual enrollment period for that vintage, nor (b) opting out of Vintage 2024) is (0.0014) cents per kWh as shown on witness Miller's Supplemental Testimony and Exhibits. - 25.
-The reasonable and prudent Rider 15 Vintage 2019 DSM EMF billing factor for non-residential customers participating in Vintage 2019 of DEC's DSM programs (or those not participating, but neither (a) explicitly opting out of Vintage 2019 during the annual enrollment period for that vintage, nor (b) opting out of Vintage 2024) is (0.0001) cents per kWh as shown on witness Miller's Supplemental Testimony and Exhibits.
+EE programs (or those not participating, but neither (a) explicitly opting out of Vintage 2022 during the annual enrollment period for that vintage, nor (b) opting out of Vintage 2024) is (0.1746) cents per kWh as shown on Miller's Supplemental Testimony and Exhibits.

+- 19. The reasonable and prudent Rider 15 Vintage 2022 DSM EMF billing factor for non-residential customers participating in Vintage 2022 of the Company's DSM programs (or those not participating, but neither (a) explicitly opting out of Vintage 2022 during the annual enrollment period for that vintage, nor (b) opting out of Vintage 2024) is (0.0023) cents per kWh as shown on Miller's Supplemental Testimony and Exhibits. - 20.
+The reasonable and prudent Rider 15 Vintage 2021 EE EMF billing factor for non-residential customers participating in Vintage 2021 of the Company's EE programs (or those not participating, but neither (a) explicitly opting out of Vintage 2021 during the annual enrollment period for that vintage, nor (b) opting out of Vintage 2024) is (0.0082) cents per kWh as shown on Miller's Supplemental Testimony and Exhibits. - 21.
+The reasonable and prudent Rider 15 Vintage 2021 DSM EMF billing factor for non-residential customers participating in Vintage 2021 of the Company's DSM programs (or those not participating but neither (a) explicitly opting out of Vintage 2021 during the annual enrollment period for that vintage, nor (b) opting out of Vintage 2024) is (0.0073) cents per kWh as shown on Miller's Supplemental Testimony and Exhibits.

+- 22. The reasonable and prudent Rider 15 Vintage 2020 EE EMF billing factor for non-residential customers participating in Vintage 2020 of the Company's EE programs (or those not participating, but neither (a) explicitly opting out of Vintage 2020 during the annual enrollment period for that vintage, nor (b) opting out of Vintage 2024) is (0.0068) cents per kWh as shown on Miller's Supplemental Testimony and Exhibits. - 23.
+The reasonable and prudent Rider 15 Vintage 2020 DSM EMF billing factor for non-residential customers participating in Vintage 2020 of the Company's DSM programs (or those not participating, but neither (a) explicitly opting out of Vintage 2020 during the annual enrollment period for that vintage, nor (b) opting out of Vintage 2024) is 0.0002 cents per kWh as shown on Miller's Supplemental Testimony and Exhibits. - 24.
+The reasonable and prudent Rider 15 Vintage 2019 EE EMF billing factor for non-residential customers participating in Vintage 2019 of the Company's EE programs (or those not participating, but neither (a) explicitly opting out of Vintage 2019 during the annual enrollment period for that vintage, nor (b) opting out of Vintage 2024) is (0.0014) cents per kWh as shown on Miller's Supplemental Testimony and Exhibits. - 25.
+The reasonable and prudent Rider 15 Vintage 2019 DSM EMF billing factor for non-residential customers participating in Vintage 2019 of the Company's DSM programs (or those not participating, but neither (a) explicitly opting out of Vintage 2019 during the annual enrollment period for that vintage, nor (b) opting out of Vintage 2024) is (0.0001) cents per kWh as shown on Miller's Supplemental Testimony and Exhibits.